OpenEvalProject/evals/manuscripts/elife-101992/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/101992/elife-101992-fig1-v1.jpg)

 **Figure 1.:** (A) The origin of neural oscillations during sleep.
 SO slow oscillation, SP sleep spindle, SWR sharp wave ripple.
 In each subgraph, the vertical line indicates the typical amplitude of that sleep wave, while the horizontal line indicates the typical frequency and duration.
 Note that SPs also propagate along the cortex, and the figure only displays the origin.
 (B) Electrophysiology representation diagram of the SO-SP coupling.
 SO and SP amplitudes are normalized.
 The phase of SOs when SPs are at their maximum instantaneous amplitude is recorded as the coupling phase.
 The occurrence of SPs and SO-SP coupling is not necessarily continuous as shown in the diagram.
 (C) Coupling preferred phase and strength diagram.
 (Left) The phase and strength used in the circular plot are simulated data from existing dataset for visualization purposes only.
 At the group level, the mean circular direction shows the preferred SO phase, while the mean vector length shows the strength of the precise coupling.
-(Right) The phase of SO peaks is noted as 0, while the phase of SO troughs is noted as .±π\begin{document}$\pm\pi$\end{document}
+(Right) The phase of SO peaks is noted as 0, while the phase of SO troughs is noted as $\pm\pi$.

 Given that non-invasive recordings (e.g.; EEG) cannot accurately detect SWRs in deep brain structures, electrophysiological studies in humans primarily focus on the role of SOs and SPs in memory consolidation.
 Consistent evidence indicates that, following intensive learning, SP density and its co-occurrence with SOs significantly increase compared to baseline nights and control groups (Gais et al., 2002; Mölle et al., 2009; Mölle et al., 2004; Schmidt et al., 2006; Solano et al., 2022).
 Correspondingly, measures of SPs and their coupling with SOs predict over-sleep retention performance of newly acquired memories (Holz et al., 2012; Nicolas et al., 2022; Kumral et al., 2023; Kurdziel et al., 2013; Rodheim et al., 2023).